mi-wada/go-jsonrpc2/README.md

 - [ ] Add tests
 - [ ] It would be useful if HTTP could also be used as a Handler.
 For example, Server.HTTPHandler() could return an http.Handler.
 - [ ] maybe it's good to add NextID() func to client.
 Generate random or sequential ID.
-- [ ] Consider loggind strategy at server
+- [ ] Consider logging strategy at server